Teka

 The Teka Group is a multinational company founded in Germany in 1924 and engaged in the manufacture and commercialisation of kitchen products.
-It specializes in sinks, exhaust hoods, hobs and ovens.
-The group has 14 factories in Europe, America and Asia and commercializes its products in 116 countries.
+It specializes in sinks, exhaust hoods, hobs (also known as stovetops or cooktops) and ovens.
+The group has 14 factories in Europe, the Americas and Asia and commercializes its products in 116 countries.
 The company has a workforce of 4,700 employees worldwide.
 Its products range from sinks and taps to ovens, induction hobs, extractor hoods and washing machines, among other electrical appliances.

-Maximilian Brönner is the Chairman of HERITAGE B, the holding to which the company belongs.
+Maximilian Brönner is the Chairman of HERITAGE B, the holding companyto which owns Teka.
 Arturo Baldasano is the Chairman of Teka Industrial, S.A.
-Stefan Hoetzl is the CEO of Teka Group.
+Mauro Correia is the CEO of Teka Appliances Group.